llvm/llvm-project/flang/docs/ModFiles.md

 cannot be in the same directory.
 This could be solved by adding something between the module name and extension, e.g. `<modulename>-f18.mod`.
-If this needed, Flang's fc1 accepts the option `-module-suffix` to alter the suffix used for the module file on disk.
+If this needed, Flang's fc1 accepts the option `-module-suffix` to alter the suffix used for the module file.

 ## Format